 Dr. Golub earned a bachelor’s in management in 1978, a master’s in management in 1982, and a doctorate in applied economics and finance in 1984, all from the MIT Sloan School of Management.Read Less

-Andrew Gray is Managing Director, Group Chief Risk Officer, with global responsibility for all aspects of DTCC’s risk management, including credit, market and liquidity risk, model risk, operational risk management, third-party risk management, systemic risk, information security and technology risk management, business continuity management and global security management.
-He also has responsibility for DTCC’s Enterprise Data Management program.
-Prior to this role, Grey served as Managing Director, Core Business Management, with overarching responsibility for DTCC's businesses, including clearance and settlement of equities and fixed income products, Asset Services, Wealth Management Services, Insurance & Retirement Services, Institutional Trade Processing and Data Services as well as the firm's marketing and communications function.
-He serves on the Board of the International Securities Services Association.
-He also serves as a Board member for the external Advisory Board of the NYU Stern Volatility and Risk Institute as well as the Board of Trustees of Global Association of Risk Professionals.
+Andrew Gray is a global C-suite executive with over three decades of experience in financial services.
+Most recently, Gray served as Managing Director, Group Chief Risk Officer for DTCC with global responsibility for all aspects of risk management, including credit, market and liquidity risk, model risk, operational risk management, third-party risk management, systemic risk, information security and technology risk management, business continuity management, and global security management.
+He also had responsibility for DTCC’s Enterprise Data Management program.
+Prior to this role, Gray served as Managing Director, Core Business Management, with overarching responsibility for DTCC's businesses, including clearance and settlement of equities and fixed income products, Asset Services, Wealth Management Services, Insurance & Retirement Services, Institutional Trade Processing and Data Services as well as the firm's marketing and communications function.
+He also served on the Board of the International Securities Services Association and the external Advisory Board of the NYU Stern Volatility and Risk Institute.

 Before joining DTCC in September 2009, Gray spent more than a decade with Merrill Lynch.
 Most recently, he served as Managing Director and Chief Operating Officer for Merrill’s Latin American and Canadian businesses.
 Prior to that, he was a managing director in Strategy and Business Development for Merrill’s Global Markets and Investment Banking businesses and for Global Securities Research & Economics.
 Previously, he was a principal at Booz-Allen & Hamilton, the global management consulting firm.Read Less